AshV/GoF-Design-Patterns-by-Example/Template-Method-Pattern/ReadMe.md

 We have added abstract methods in abstract class with generalized name i.e *OpenDataStoreOperation()*, *LogMessage()* & *CloseDataStoreOpreation()* which are representing 3 operations mentioned above in Approach 2 problems.
 So all the loggers have to implement them.

-They are adding one more advantage, that we can also move *Log()* to Abstract class, becuase all the methods which are being called in sequence in child classes are available in parent one.
+They are adding one more advantage, that we can also move *Log()* to Abstract class, because all the methods which are being called in sequence in child classes are available in parent one.

 Both problems of above approach are solved in this approach, this is how we implement **Template Method Design Pattern**.
 Any class inheriting AbstractLogger class just have to implement few methods, and they will already get some concrete methods like SerializeMessage() in this case. we can even provide optional implementation by using virtual keyword in concrete methods.